 Map it All Out

-Once you’ve established your categories and identified any immediate gaps in coverage, it’s time to map everything out into a neatly organized editorial content calendar.
+Once you’ve established your categories and identified any immediate gaps in coverage, it’s time to map everything out into an organized editorial content calendar.
 We recommend checking out this post on topic clusters by HubSpot, but here’s the gist:

 Topic clusters put your main content (i.e. pillar content) at the center, and your job is to write related content (i.e. subtopics) that links back to it, thus creating a cluster.
-It’s reader friendly because it keeps all of your content organized and easily points users to additional resources, and it’s SEO friendly because structured internal linking is a key ranking factor.
+It’s reader-friendly because it keeps all of your content organized and points users to additional resources, and it’s SEO friendly because structured internal linking is a key ranking factor.

 Looking at your long-term content marketing plan from a high level will also give you a chance to identify other types of content that can help you reach your goals, as well as the social media promotions you can plan around your content.